Matsqui First Nation: History

-The Matsqui Tribe, along with 10 other tribes form the Stó:lō Nation Society which was created as the result of the merging of several independent Stó:lō organizations that were created to defend the rights of groups of Stó:lō peoples against the 1969 Liberal Indian Policy.
+The Matsqui First Nation, along with ten other nations, form the Stó:lō Nation Society which was created as the result of the merging of several independent Stó:lō organizations that were created to defend the rights of groups of Stó:lō peoples against the 1969 Liberal Indian Policy.
 The 1969 Liberal Indian Policy, also known as the White Paper, was a policy pushed by Prime Minister Pierre Trudeau and Minister of Indian Affairs and Northern Development Jean Chrétien to abolish all previous treaties with first nations, especially the Indian Act which is the main act responsible for determining Indian status and the administration of reserve land.
 Eventually, through the realization of their shared interests in protecting the rights of the Stó:lō peoples, they eventually banded together to form the Stó:lō Nation Society in 1994.
 Now, the Stó:lõ Nation Chiefs Council focuses on the issue of the discovery of mass graves with 200 unmarked burials close to a former residential school in Kamloops to investigate them and potentially missing children further and to find if similar situations have occurred in other residential schools found within the Fraser river area.
 Besides this, the Matsqui First Nation specifically also had to deal with a very significant project which was the Trans Mountain Project which was made in order to bring in more oil from Alberta to British Columbia.
 This happens to run through Matsqui territory which is something of concern for the Matsqui First Nation.
 Other issues the Matsqui are also working on are salmon fishing rights and cranberry picking rights.